 As part of our COVID-19 webinar series, attorney Susan J. Markey shares the latest guidance on the PPP forgiveness process.
-The above video is the recording of her July 29 update.
+The above video is the recording of her October 1 update.
 Below is a summary of her collective presentations.
 Guidance around PPP is constantly changing, the information contained herein is for general guidance purposes only and does not constitute legal advice.
 The content is provided “as is;” no representations are made that this content is error-free.
 You can view the complete on-demand library of Susan’s webinars here.
-Susan’s next live webinar update is scheduled for September 10 at 12:30 PM ET.

 The SBA released a sample Paycheck Protection Plan (“PPP”) loan forgiveness application on May 16, 2020 (the “Application”).